OffBroadway/flippydrive/source/installation/ethernet.rst

 Step 4: Verify Installation
 ===========================
 Connect the GameCube to a display and power on the GameCube.
-If everything works, you should be able to ping the FlippyDrive from a computer. (hostname: ``flippydrive``)
+If everything works, you should be able to ping the FlippyDrive from a computer. (hostname: ``flippydrive`` or lookup the IP address)

 .. todo:: Add section how to verify installation through the bootloader menu